Tulunids: Ahmad ibn Tulun's assumption of the Egyptian Diaspora

 In this capacity, he was charged with monitoring the activities of senior officials and reporting their conduct to the caliphate.
 Shuqayr frequently engaged in actions that resulted in the fracturing of alliances between the various powers.
 Bakkar ibn Qutayba served as the chief judge, Ishaq ibn Dinar governed Alexandria, and Ahmad ibn Isa al-Sa'idi was in charge of Barqa.
 Upon his arrival in Fustat, Ahmad ibn Tulun swiftly encountered a series of competing interests and power structures.
 The relationship between Ibn al-Mudabbir and Ibn Tulun subsequently deteriorated following an attempt by the latter to gain his support through the presentation of a gift comprising ten thousand dinars, which was ultimately declined by Ibn Tulun.
 Ahmad ibn Tulun had entered Egypt with grand ambitions that surpassed mere financial gain.
 Recognizing the ambitious nature of Ibn Tulun, Ibn al-Mudabbir perceived him as a potential threat.
 He initiated a plot to remove him from Egypt.
 Ibn al-Mudabbir sent a report to the caliphate, asserting that Ahmad ibn Tulun was untrustworthy to govern Egypt or any other region and accusing him of intending to declare independence in Egypt.

 Ahmad ibn Tulun responded to the conspiracy initiated by Ibn al-Mudabbir by securing the backing of prominent merchants in both Egypt and Iraq.
 He leveraged their influence to influence the authorities in Baghdad through financial incentives, thereby successfully securing his position as the ruler of Egypt despite the numerous accusations and complaints sent by Ibn al-Mudabbir and Shuqayr al-Hajib.
-This strategy, in conjunction with the support of pivotal Turkish commanders such as Baykbak and Yarjukh, who held considerable influence within the caliphate, reinforced his authority.
+This strategy, in conjunction with the support of pivotal Turkic commanders such as Baykbak and Yarjukh, who held considerable influence within the caliphate, reinforced his authority.

 Furthermore, Ahmad ibn Tulun was able to gain the support of the vizier, al-Hasan ibn Makhlad, through the provision of financial incentives.
 This resulted in the vizier sending Ahmad the letters that had been written by Ibn al-Mudabbir and Shuqayr al-Hajib, which were previously kept secret.
 This enabled Ahmad ibn Tulun to identify his opponents and comprehend their genuine objectives.
 Consequently, he resolved to eradicate them to purify the political landscape.
 He summoned Shuqayr al-Hajib and detained him, which proved a significant shock to Shuqayr, resulting in his subsequent demise.